giuliofoletto/grapes/Readme.md

 pip install -e .
 ```

+## Roadmap
+Future plans include:

+* Better explanation of what `grapes` is.
+* Usage examples.
+* Better comments and documentation.

-## Copyright
+## Authorship and License
-The bulk of grapes development was done by Giulio Foletto in his spare time.
-The plan is to release this code in an open manner.
-However, for the moment Giulio Foletto retains all copyright.
+The bulk of `grapes` development was done by Giulio Foletto in his spare time.
+See the project-level license file for details on how `grapes` is distributed.